JakeWerner/DevRel-Application-Resources/Research Papers/README.md

-Collection of various research paper I have written to demonstrate my skills in argumentative essay writing and analytical research.
+Collection of various research papers I have written to demonstrate my skills in argumentative essay writing and analytical research.